AgnostiqHQ/covalent/CONTRIBUTING.md

 git checkout -b branch_name develop
 ```

-### How and when to do a Pull Request
+### How and when to open a Pull Request

-Pull requests should be done as soon as the implementation on an issue has started on the feature branch.
+Pull requests should be done as soon as the implementation on an issue has started on the feature branch (Learn more about [how to open a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)).

 ## Linking Pull Request to issue number